 - Rookout Client (Web UI)

 - Rookout Data On-Prem Components (Optional)

 The below diagram shows the pure SaaS deployment model.
-The Rookout SDK connects back to the Rookout Service via a secure Websocket connection.
-Data collected by Rookout can optionally be sent to a 3rd party data sink for long term persistence.
+The Rookout SDK connects back to the Rookout Service via a secure WebSocket connection.
+Data collected by Rookout can optionally be sent to 3rd party data sinks for long-term persistence.

-The Rookout SDK is a set of libraries that are configured as a dependency to your application.
-It communicates with the Rookout Service and allows Rookout to collect live debug data on demand from your application
+The Rookout SDK is a set of libraries that are configured as a dependency in your application.
+It communicates with the Rookout Service and allows Rookout to collect live debug data on demand.

 The Rookout Client is a web-based UI where you have the ability to dynamically debug your application through the setting of non-breaking breakpoints (also known as data collection points).
 All user interactions with Rookout are done from this UI.

-This is a SaaS hosted by Rookout which hosts the control plane for managing your Rookout debug sessions as well as the data plane for processing debug data.
+The Rookout web interface is a Software-as-a-Service that acts as a control plane for your debug sessions and as a data plane for processing debug data.